-Our Library and Living Room Book Corner are abundant with fiction, non-fiction and poetry texts.
+Our Library is abundant with fiction, non-fiction and poetry texts.
 Children have opportunities throughout the week to select a book that interests them.
 Children who are learning to read will select a book that interests them to share with adults at home.
 Children who are reading fluently, will choose a book from the library to enjoy and develop their reading skills.

 To support children to choose a variety of books in the library, displays are set up to share themes, authors or recommendations from children and adults.
 Children are exposed to books that have been shortlisted for national and global awards and engage with the voting process to extend their awareness of different types of book and develop enjoyment of reading.

-Children have the opportunity to choose books for the library and living room area and at points within the year, different groups have the opportunity to visit book shops to select and buy these for the school.
+Children have the opportunity to choose books for the library at points within the year, different groups have the opportunity to visit book shops to select and buy these for the school.